maravichandran/old-personal-website-v2/projects.md

 ## Computer Science

 ### Domain Adaptation of CNNs for Diagnosis of COVID-19 Chest X-Rays
 Domain adaptation involves using a machine learning model trained on one domain to make predictions on data from another domain.
-I worked on a [project](https://github.com/maravichandran/covid-xray-DANN) to use domain adaptation to apply a model trained on viral pneumonia chest X-rays to diagnosis of COVID-19 chest X-rays, utilizing Python, Pytorch, and convolutional neural networks.
-While the baseline model trained on the viral pneumonia dataset achieved a 49.50% accuracy, the domain adaptation model using domain-adversarial neural networks achieved a 62.25% accuracy.
+I worked on a project ([GitHub repo](https://github.com/maravichandran/covid-xray-DANN)) to use domain adaptation to apply a model trained on viral pneumonia chest X-rays to diagnosis of COVID-19 chest X-rays, utilizing Python, Pytorch, and convolutional neural networks.
+While the baseline model trained on the viral pneumonia dataset achieved a 49.50% accuracy, the domain adaptation model using domain-adversarial neural networks (DANN) achieved a 62.25% accuracy.
 This is useful for situations requiring unsupervised learning, which may arise during a novel disease like COVID-19.

 ## Leadership/Service